 Compelling websites that sell, all have something to say.
 We believe that website development begins with expert copywriting that puts ideas on paper long before a programmer joins the conversation.
 By the way, Google search also thinks good copywriting is a good idea.

-Search engine optimization is what we are all seeking.
+PPC marketing is important, but search engine optimization is what we are all seeking.
 That is, how do I get my website #1 on Google search for the keywords and phrases that my customers use most?
 The first step is to determine what words and phrases your customers are using and then to write your website in a compelling manner that speaks to your audience in their voice but also in a way that interests a search engine.
 Remember, a search engine is not human.
 Here’s a tongue-in-cheek look at search engine copywriting:

 Dear Mr. Google,